 Tea-Concrete Material Experimentation

-Test Artifacts: H2O (Constant), Camomile, Peppermint, White, Green, Oolong, Black, Coffee, Thai (Left to Right)
+Test Artifacts (Left to Right): H2O (Control), Camomile, Peppermint, White, Green, Oolong, Black, Coffee, Thai

-In Bruno Latour’s seminal 1993 treatise We Have Never Been Modern, the anthropologist proposed that the Enlightenment-era distinction between culture and nature, subject and object, human and environment, is an illusory construct of Modernity, and that these simplistic compartmentalizations continue to break down as we fall further into the abyss of the Anthropocene.
+In Bruno Latour’s seminal 1991 treatise We Have Never Been Modern, the anthropologist proposed that Enlightenment-era distinctions between culture and nature, subject and object, human and environment, is an illusory construct of Modernity, and that these simplistic compartmentalizations continue to break down as we fall further into the abyss of the Anthropocene.
 “Tea-crete” is an exploration of this disintegration, and a testament to the often underestimated interconnection between human and environment.
 This whimsical experimental series of concrete artifacts uses tea and other steeped and diluted edible biomatter, embedding anthropomorphic character into the artifacts’ material ontology, and reconnecting with pre-Modern, non-dualistic systems.

 Picture an ancient scene: an early agriculturalist settler sits on the edge of a creek, hand forming bricks from the water’s claybed, and sipping a vessel of steeped herbs.
 As they mix a base of mud clay, dry straw, wood ash, and water to produce modular blocks for the construction of their familial hut, the builder’s herbal tea finds its way into this mix.
 The essential meets the incidental: the brick mixture contains not only the necessary ingredients for it to become a brick, but also the residual evidence of its human making, typified by the tea, and also including sheddings of skin flakes, hair strands, and perspirative oils –– the proverbial “blood, sweat, and tears”.
 The resulting hut is both an artifact of human endeavors (of construction, of habitation, of culture, of character), and an artifact of its environment (the specific time, place, and material conditions), to the point that a discrete analysis of one sphere cannot occur without the inclusion of the other.